 Andrew Johnson is a Senior Change Consultant at Being First, Inc. He is a pioneer in breakthrough approaches to multi-stakeholder collaboration on large-scale infrastructure change projects, and consultants to executives on major transformational change projects across industries and countries.

-SolutionsIQ’s William Rowden hosts at Change Management 2016.
+SolutionsIQ’s William Rowden hosts at Change Management 2016 in Dallas, TX.